huplay/demo-gpt-java/models/README.md

 - `position.embedding`: the type of the position embedding (LEARNED, RoPE)
 - `pre.normalization`: marks that, pre-normalization is used (opposing post-normalization) (true or false)
 - `hidden.size`: the size of the hidden state
+- `feedforward.size`: the size of the feed forward layer (usually four times the hidden size)
 - `decoder.count`: number of decoders
 - `attention.head.count`: number of attention heads
 - `attention.dividend`: dividend at attention scoring - usually the square root of head size (hidden size / head count)